THERMAL MODELLING

 How much does thermal modelling cost?

 The cost of thermal modelling can vary based on the complexity of the project, the size of the building, and the specific requirements involved.
 At Afogreen Build, we provide customised quotes so that our services meet your unique needs while offering competitive pricing.
-For further info please contact us.
+For further info, please contact us.

 Thermal modelling offers data-driven insights that can influence key design decisions, such as the choice of materials, orientation, and HVAC system specifications.
 By visualising potential outcomes, stakeholders can make informed choices that align with both performance goals and aesthetic considerations.

 Yes, thermal modelling is essential for designing net-zero energy buildings.
-It allows designers to analyse energy usage patterns and optimise energy production strategies, helping that the building generates as much energy as it consumes, often through renewable sources.
+It allows designers to analyse energy usage patterns and optimise energy production strategies, ensuring that the building generates as much energy as it consumes, often through renewable sources.